-Figure 19.
-2.5" Hard Drive Bay Drive Configuration
+Figure 23.
+2.5" Hard Drive Bay - 8 & 16 Drive Configuration

 The drive bay can support either SATA or SAS hard disk drives.
-Mixing of drive types within the hard drive bay is not supported.
+Mixing of drive types within a common hot swap backplane is not supported.
+Systems with multiple hot swap backplanes can support different drive type configurations as long as the drives attached to a common backplane are the same and the installed controller attached to the given backplane can support the drive type.
 Hard disk drive type is dependent on the type of host bus controller used, SATA only or SAS.

-Each 2.5" hard disk drive is mounted to a drive carrier, allowing for hot swap extraction and insertion.
-Drive carriers have a latching mechanism that is used to extract and insert drives from the chassis, and lock the tray in place.
+Each 2.5" hard disk drive is mounted to a drive tray, allowing for hot swap extraction and insertion.
+Drive trays have a latching mechanism that is used to extract and insert drives from the chassis, and lock the tray in place.